9984/2017.9984.io/_src/_speakers/grzegorz-kapkowski.md

 talk_id: my-cool-talk

 intro: >
-    Mr. Grzegorz Kapkowski, a software developer and the CTO of Userfeeds, has been programming professionally since 2007.
+    Grzegorz Kapkowski, a software developer and the CTO of Userfeeds, has been programming professionally since 2007.

 links:
     - text: "@kasparkorjus"